 Anchorage is an urban city with easy access to magnificent scenery, adventurous activities, cultural demonstrations and wildlife viewing.
 Within an hour or two from town you could be kayaking among icebergs, watching brown bears in the wild, or hiking through a rainforest or alpine meadow.
 Get the most fun out of your time in Anchorage with our list of the top ten activities/day trips.

+There are three spots you can board a boat and marvel at glaciers from the water on a day trip from Anchorage.
 Awe-inspiring tidewater glaciers meet the waters of Prince William Sound, and hanging glaciers nestle in the towering peaks.
-See it all on an afternoon cruise leaving from the small town of Whittier, just an hour and 15 minutes south of Anchorage.
+See it all on an afternoon cruise leaving from the small town of Whittier, just an hour and 15 minute drive south of Anchorage.
 Seals, sea otters, sea birds, and even whales can be spotted here, too.
-For the most relaxing trip, take the morning train from downtown Anchorage through scenic landscapes and into Whittier in plenty of time for your cruise.
-You’ll arrive back in Anchorage well after dinner, but you’ll enjoy a meal on the cruise and can buy snacks on the train.

 If you have a car, leave Anchorage early to give lots of time for stopping to photograph the dramatic scenery of Turnagain Arm and Portage Glacier Road (towering mountains, cliffs, Dall sheep, glaciers, and salmon in mid-July to late-August).
 You can also visit the Begich Boggs Visitor Center to learn about the glaciers, wildlife, climate, geography and people of the Chugach National Forest and Prince William Sound.
 Drive through the 2.5-mile Anton Anderson Memorial Tunnel to get to Whittier.
 The one-way tunnel is shared by cars and trains, with specific times for travel in each direction, so check the schedule carefully.